garfieldius/typo3-snapshot/README.md

 ## Credits

-The anonymizer uses static data sets for its operations:
+The anonymizer uses the following static data sets for its operations:

-* Personal names are taken from the docker names-generator: <https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go>
+* Personal names are based on the docker names-generator: <https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go>
-* Company names are taken from the Fortune 500 List: <http://fortune.com/fortune500/list>
+* Company names are taken from the Fortune 500 List (2018): <http://fortune.com/fortune500/list>
-* Hosts are the main domain names of the Fortune 500 companies websites
+* Hosts are the main domain names of the 100 biggest websites.
-* Countries is the list of country names from EXT:static_info_tables v6.7.4
+* Countries is the list of english country names from EXT:static_info_tables v6.7.4
 * Cities is the list of country capitals from EXT:static_info_tables v6.7.4

 ## License